MorrellLAB/sequence_handling/README_fastp.md

  - [GNU Parallel](http://www.gnu.org/software/parallel/)
  - fastp for quality control and adapter trimming
- - A read mapper, such as [The Burrows-Wheeler Aligner](http://bio-bwa.sourceforge.net/) (BWA)
+ - A read mapper, such as [The Burrows-Wheeler Aligner](http://bio-bwa.sourceforge.net/) (BWA) or long read mapping with [minimap2](https://github.com/lh3/minimap2).
  - SAM file processing utilities, such as [SAMTools](http://www.htslib.org/) and/or [Picard](http://broadinstitute.github.io/picard/)
  - Tools for plotting coverage, such as [R](http://cran.r-project.org/)
  - Tools for variant calling, such as the [Genome Analysis Toolkit](https://www.broadinstitute.org/gatk/)
- - Tools for filtering and manipulating VCF files, such as [VCFtools](https://vcftools.github.io/man_latest.html) and [vcflib](https://github.com/vcflib/vcflib)
+ - Tools for filtering and manipulating VCF files, such as [bcftools](https://samtools.github.io/bcftools/bcftools.html), [VCFtools](https://vcftools.github.io/man_latest.html), and [vcflib](https://github.com/vcflib/vcflib)

 Please note that this is not a complete list of dependencies.
 Check the [dependencies wiki page](https://github.com/MorrellLab/sequence_handling/wiki/Dependencies) for dependencies for each handler.